ayansengupta17/Face_Detection_and_Recognition_Code_Fragments/README.md

 Eg: ./image_download.sh olympics
 This will save the olympics images to the specified directory.
 The images are saved in custom location in a seperate directory.
 Change line 14 to set it.

+3) Face recognition and detection fragments.
+Face detection is based on OpenCv cascade classifier and detection is done using a slightly modified version of openface.